 The scope of the study is defined in the functional unit.
 The functional unit is closely related to the function(s) fulfilled by the to-be-investigated product.
-The function of the PP Soil & Waste pipe system is to remove and transport (gravity discharge) soil and waste from a typical residential single family apartment in a 5-storeyed building to the entrance of a public sewer system.
-In consultation with TEPPFA, its steering committee and the Application Group Building (for the PP case) the definition of the function and the functional unit of the PP pipe system was discussed.
-The basic assumption was that the definition of the functional unit should represent the function of the PP pipe system over its entire life cycle: raw material extraction, material production, production of the pipes and fittings, the construction phase, the use phase and the processing of the waste at the end of life of the PP pipes and fittings.
-The functional unit of the PP Soil & Waste pipe system has been defined as: "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a PP Soil and Waste gravity drainage system installation into the 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the service life time of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".
+The function of the PP multilayer low noise Soil & Waste pipe system is to remove and transport (gravity discharge) soil and waste from a typical residential single family apartment in a 5storeyed building to the entrance of a public sewer system.
+In consultation with TEPPFA, its steering committee and the Application Group Building the definition of the function and the functional unit of the PP multilayer low noise pipe system were discussed.
+The basic assumption was that the definition of the functional unit should represent the function of the PP multilayer low noise pipe system over its entire life cycle: raw material extraction, material production, production of the pipes and fittings, the construction phase, the use phase and the processing of the waste at the end of life of the PP multilayer low noise Soil & Waste pipe system.
+The functional unit of the PP multilayer low noise Soil & Waste pipe system has been defined as: "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a PP multilayer low noise Soil and Waste gravity drainage system installation into the typical 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the service life time of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".

-In order to define the design of the PP pipe system in terms of the functional unit the following considerations have been made:
+In order to define the design of the PP multilayer low noise Soil & Waste pipe system in terms of the functional unit the following considerations have been made:

-- the complete PP Soil & Waste pipe system is considered; - the PP Soil & Waste system is designed according to EN 12056-2 "Gravity drainage systems inside buildings - part 2 : Sanitary pipe work, layout and calculation; - the components of the PP-systems, pipes and fittings, are in accordance with EN 1451 "Plastics piping systems for soil and waste discharge (low and high temperature) part 1: Specifications for pipes and fittings and the system" (unfilled without flame retardants solid wall single layer PP pipe grey); - the PP Soil & Waste pipe system is designed in class S20 within the building structure (B-application); - Connections to the several sanitary appliances (siphons, ...) are not considered; risers will be included in the design; - Brackets are included at the installation phase in the apartment; - for the connection to the public sewer extra pipe work has been considered (length 1,5 m diameter 110 mm and fittings); - service life time of PP Soil & Waste pipe system is considered to be 50 year (= service life time of building system: apartment); - Building system: 100 m2 of a typical residential single family apartment in a 5storeyed building with all the facilities clearly positioned, like bath, shower etc. The building design will be used for modelling the PP Soil & Waste case as well as for modelling the PEX Hot & Cold plumbing case.
-As such the work is harmonized within the larger LCA-project and a consistent approach is generated over the two building application cases.
+- The complete PP multilayer low noise Soil & Waste pipe system is considered; - The PP multilayer low noise Soil & Waste system is designed according to EN 12056-2 "Gravity drainage systems inside buildings - part 2: Sanitary pipe work, layout and calculation; - The components of the PP low noise system, pipes and fittings, are in accordance with different National or Company specifications; - The PP multilayer low noise Soil & Waste pipe system are designed for application area "B" within the building structure (B-application); - The several sanitary appliances (siphons, ...) are not considered; risers are included in the design; - Brackets are included at the installation phase in the apartment; - For the connection to the public sewer we have calculated extra pipe work (length 1,5 m diameter 110 mm); - Service life time of the PP multilayer low noise Soil & Waste pipe system is considered to be 50 year (= service life time of building system: apartment).
+Building system: 100 m2 of a typical residential single family apartment in a 5-storeyed building with all the facilities clearly positioned, like bath, shower, etc. The building design will be used for modelling the PP multilayer low noise Soil & Waste pipe system and all other applications on the building level.
+As such the work is harmonized within the larger LCA-project and a consistent approach is generated over the building application cases.
 For more specific design parameters, we refer to Figure 1.

-The life cycle of the PP pipe system has been divided in the following different life cycle phases:
+The life cycle of the PP multilayer low noise Soil & Waste pipe system has been divided in the following different life cycle phases: